leen01/therapeutic-accelerator/README.md

 # Therapeutic Accelerator: An AI Research Assistant
-Authors: Nicholas Lee, Vani Vijayakumar, Nic Brathwaite,
+Authors: Nicholas Lee, Vani Vijayakumar, Nic Brathwaite

 ## Mission
 Our mission is to use artificial intelligence to accelerate pharmaceutical development by reducing time spent on literature reviews more time in the lab